 Total number of residences 138

 A concierge and double-height lobby clad in travertine tile provides a warm welcome to residents and visitors.
-The residential and office tenants part ways in the lobby as each have dedicated elevators, three past the concierge and behind a secondary security door for the residents and two down a separate hallway for the commercial tenants.
+The residential and office residents part ways in the lobby as each have dedicated elevators, three past the concierge and behind a secondary security door for the residents and two down a separate hallway for the commercial tenants.

 The building offers a variety of floorplans, from a studio through to an expansive 3 bedroom penthouse, with most having outdoor space.
-There are a select number of residences in the ‘organic series’ that offer unique architectural elements, the most prominent being pronounced rounded walls.
+There are a select number of 1 bedroom residences in the ‘organic series’ that offer unique architectural elements, the most prominent being pronounced rounded walls.
 Five penthouses crown the building, each with 2 levels of interior living space plus a private rooftop terrace on level 38.

 The 2009 Development Disclosure projected the development’s 138 homes to be the following:

 - 1 studio home

 - 39 one bedroom homes

 - 18 two bedroom plus den homes

 East and south facing residences tend to have rectangular floorplans while those facing west include the cylindrical bays.
 Overheight 9 foot ceilings add to the spaciousness of the residences.